kerwinc/VSTSTasks/src/BranchMaker/readme.md

 ### Background

 This pipeline task provides the ability to create a new branch from the tip of another branch.
+This task is typically used for automating the creation of release branches with branch policies applied.
+This helps prevent commits from being pushed directly to release branches.

 ## Getting Started

-For this extension to work correctly, it's going to need a few super powers to be able to create a new Repo and configure branch policies.
+For this extension to work correctly, it's going to need a few super powers to be able to create a new branch and configure branch policies.
 - Enable the "Allow scripts to access the OAuth token" on the pipeline phase
 - Give the "Project Collection Build Service" the following permissions on the desired repository
     - Contribute (Allow)